Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

 The information provided by the C/O* ratio on the planet accretion history can find independent confirmation in the total metallicity of the planet envelope.
-Gas-dominated giant planets are characterised by sub-stellar envelope metallicities that decrease with migration, as highlighted also in Paper I. Solid-enriched giant planets are instead characterised by the opposite trend, i.e., super-stellar envelope metallicities that increase with migration.
-Note that here the relevant quantity is the planetary metallicity normalised to that of the host star, which is reflective of the original composition of the formation environment.
-The choice of the right reference frame is key to a correct interpretation of observational data.
-The C/O ratio and metallicity of the Sun are widely used, either explicitly or implicitly, as reference in interpreting the composition of exoplanetary atmospheres (see e.g. \citet{madhusudhan2019} for a recent review).
-However, both the C/O ratio and the metallicity of stars in planetary systems can significantly deviate from their respective values in the Sun (\citealp{delgado2010, mulders2018} and references therein).
+Gas-dominated giant planets are characterised by substellar envelope metallicities that decrease with migration, as highlighted also in Paper I. Solid-enriched giant planets are instead characterised by the opposite trend, i.e., superstellar envelope metallicities that increase with migration.
+Note that here the relevant quantity is the planetary metallicity normalised to that of the host star.
+The choice of the right stellar reference value is therefore key to the correct interpretation of observational data.
+The C/O ratio and metallicity of the Sun are widely used, either explicitly or implicitly, as referenced in interpreting the composition of exoplanetary atmospheres (see, e.g., \citet{madhusudhan2019} for a recent review).
+However, both the C/O ratio and the metallicity of stars in planetary systems can significantly deviate from their respective values in the Sun (e.g., \citealp{delgado2010, mulders2018} and references therein; \citealp{magrini2022}).
 Therefore, to avoid introducing biases, one has to look at the planetary elemental ratios and metallicity in the reference frame of the host star.
-For instance, a planetary C/O ratio estimated to be 0.55 (equal to the solar C/O ratio) would be stellar only if the planet formed around a solar type star.
-If, instead, the planet formed around a star characterised by a sub-solar C/O ratio (e.g. 0.45), the planetary C/O ratio should be correctly interpreted as super-stellar.
-Our methodology has been recently applied by Guilluy et al. (submitted) and Carleo et al. (submitted) for the interpretation of observational data from the GAPS 2 program.
+For instance, a planetary C/O ratio estimated to be 0.55 (equal to the solar C/O ratio) would be stellar only if the planet formed around a solar-type star.
+If, instead, the planet formed around a star characterised by a subsolar C/O ratio (e.g., 0.45), the planetary C/O ratio should be correctly interpreted as superstellar.
+Our methodology has been recently successfully applied by \citet{carleo2022} and \citet{guilluy2022} to the interpretation of observational data from the GAPS 2 program.

-It is important to notice that when the C/O* ratio can only be estimated as being either sub- or super-stellar, it is not possible to constrain the planet accretion history, unless independent measurements of the envelope metallicity are available.
+It is important to notice that when the C/O* ratio can only be estimated as being either sub- or superstellar, it is not possible to constrain the planet's accretion history, unless independent measurements of the envelope metallicity are available.